 Let the moving company track the lost item

 Almost every moving company has a system for tracking lost items.
 Moving companies are aware of the consequences of lost items.
 So once they get your report, they’ll start tracking your items.
-Your misplaced boxes might be unintentionally delivered to a wrong customer as some moving truck can ship more than one household item.
+Your misplaced boxes might be unintentionally delivered to the wrong customer as some moving truck can ship more than one household item.
 Depending on the type of missing items, you may give the movers a day or two to track it.

 File a Claim